-Save A Lot has launched SNAP EBT payment acceptance on Uber Eats at more than 325 participating locations, expanding same-day grocery delivery access for benefit recipients across its footprint.
+Save A Lot has launched SNAP EBT payment acceptance on Uber Eats at more than 325 locations, expanding same-day grocery delivery access for benefit recipients across its footprint.

 The grocer partnered with Forage Technology Corp., a USDA-approved third-party payment processor, to enable the service.